mantognini/leon/doc/verification.rst

 A rather different, more general issue that arises when proving propositions using Leon is related to *termination checking*.
-When verifying inductive proofs (and more generally the post-conditions of recursive methods), Leon assumes that the corresponding proofs are *well-founded*, or equivalently, that the corresponding recursive methods terminate on all inputs.
+When verifying inductive proofs (and more generally the postconditions of recursive methods), Leon assumes that the corresponding proofs are *well-founded*, or equivalently, that the corresponding recursive methods terminate on all inputs.
 Yet Leon does not -- by default --